 A World First

-A Community Of Experts Committed To The Planet
+A Community Of Experts, Working For The Planet

-To accelerate the development of innovative packaging and benefit from cutting-edge expertise in technology, design and marketing, Paboco collaborates with other industrial players – including L’Oréal, who has been a pioneering member since its creation and the only actor in the cosmetic industry.
+To speed up the development of innovative packaging and to harness the latest expertise in terms of technology, design and marketing, Paboco collaborates with a wider community of industrial companies.
+L’Oréal has been a member since the community was launched and is the only one to represent the cosmetics industry.

-“If we want to accelerate the sustainable transformation within our industry, collaborating with other expert industrial actors and suppliers is essential to finding breakthrough solutions and deploying them on a mass scale.
-The paper bottle is a great opportunity for more sustainable packaging, and we’ve been very committed to carrying out this major advancement in the cosmetic sector since the very beginning of the collaboration,” said Philippe Thuvien, packaging & development director at L’Oréal.
+“If we want to accelerate the sustainable transformation of our industry, collaborating with other manufacturers and expert suppliers is essential for finding disruptive solutions and deploying them on a large scale.
+The paper bottle is a great opportunity for developing more sustainable packaging solutions and, right from the start of the collaboration, we were very committed to putting such a major advance into practice in the cosmetics sector,” said Philippe Thuvien, Packaging and Development Director of the L’Oréal Group.

 Driving The Circular Economy

-To find out more about our breakthrough innovations, check out our partnership with Albéa, with whom we launched our first paper-based cosmetic tube.
+To find out more about our disruptive, alternative innovations, read about our partnership with Albéa.
+Together, we are launching the world’s first paper-based cosmetics tube.

 More from this topic

 Why We’re Standing Up on Human Rights Day